-The key audit matter How the matter was addressed in our audit In the consolidated balance sheet of Mitsui Fudosan Co., Ltd. (the "Company") and its consolidated subsidiaries for the current fiscal year, property and equipment (including leasehold rights) of ¥4,254,793 million, held primarily as The primary procedures we performed to evaluate whether the Company's judgment with respect to the determination as to whether to recognize impairment losses on the Properties within fixed assets was appropriate included the following: leasing and operating properties, were recognized, and the amount of these property and equipment (1) Internal control testing and other assets (collectively, the "Properties") accounted for approximately 48% of total assets in the consolidated financial statements.
-Of the Properties, the determination as to whether to We tested the design and operating effectiveness of certain of the Company's internal controls relevant to the determination as to whether to recognize impairment losses on the Properties. recognize impairment losses mainly concerned certain of the Properties whose profitability had declined such as those experiencing deviations from the initial business plan.
-(2) Evaluation of the appropriateness of the Company's judgment in identifying indications of impairment The Company describes its determination as to • We examined the accuracy of the actual profit and
+In the consolidated balance sheet of Mitsui Fudosan Co., Ltd. (the "Company") and its consolidated subsidiaries for the current fiscal year, property and equipment (including leasehold rights) of ¥4,357,032 million, held primarily as leasing and operating properties, were recognized, and the amount of these property and equipment and other assets (collectively, the "Properties") accounted for approximately 46% of total assets in the consolidated financial statements.
+Of the Properties, the determination as to whether to recognize impairment losses mainly concerned certain of the Properties whose profitability had declined such as those experiencing deviations from the initial business plan.